SwapnajitDas/Collage-Website/README.md

 # Collage-Website

-It is a collage wesite using only HTML, CSS, and JavaScript
+It is a collage wesite using only HTML, CSS, and JavaScript.